An analysis of the derivative-free loss method for solving PDEs: Numerical Experiments

-When $\Delta t$ is small ($\leq 5\times 10^{-3}$), on the other hand, we can check that the training loss bias cannot explain the performance anymore.
+For the case of $N_s=1$ and $400$, Figure \ref{fig:errDt} shows the relative $\mathcal{L}^2$ test error as $\Delta t$ increases for the solution Eq.~\eqref{eq:expsoln} with $m=1$.
+When $\Delta t$ is small ($\leq 3\times 10^{-3}$), on the other hand, we can check that the training loss bias cannot explain the performance anymore.
 The test error increases as $\Delta t$ decreases regardless of the size of $N_s$.
 In other words, the result shows that the {time interval} $\Delta t$ must be sufficiently large for the network to learn the PDE solution by minimizing the training loss.
-When the training loss bias makes a non-negligible contribution with $N_s=1$, the test error can obtain the minimal value with an optimal $\Delta t\approx 5\times 10^{-3}$.
-If the bias contribution is small with $N_s=400$, the test error will be minimal with $\Delta t\geq 5\times 10^{-3}$.
+When the training loss bias makes a non-negligible contribution with $N_s=1$, the test error can obtain the minimal value with an optimal $\Delta t\approx 5\times 10^{-2}$.
+If the bias contribution is small with $N_s=400$, the test error will be minimal with $\Delta t\geq 3\times 10^{-3}$.
 The increasing test error for decreasing $\Delta t$ is similar for other values of $N_s$ and solution types.
 Figure \ref{fig:errDtNs} shows the test relative error as a function of $\Delta t$ for the two solutions with $m=1$ (a) and $3$ (b) for various values of $N_s$.
 As $\Delta t$ decreases, the test error increases.
 Also, as $N_s$ decreases, which increases the sampling error in calculating the expectation, the test error increases for both solutions.